-Vulcain, the company that makes watches for American presidents, has re-released its classic Nautical model.
-First released as a faithful recreation of the 1960s diver and then re-issued around two years ago in almost the same shape (but with a different movement), this new Vulcain Nautical DLC (Ref.
-100152.024LDLC) version of the watch gets more modern look with its mid-sized stainless steel body treated with scratch-resistant DLC coating.
+The company that makes watches for American presidents, has re-released its classic Nautical model.
+First released as a faithful recreation of the 1960s diver and then re-issued around two years ago in an almost the same shape (but with a different movement), this new Vulcain Nautical DLC (Ref.
+100152.024LDLC) version gets more modern look with its mid-sized stainless steel body treated with scratch-resistant DLC coating.
 Still, it loses something in the process.

-As its predecessor, the watch is powered by a very high-tech looking Cricket Caliber V-10 hand-wound movement that sports a built-in mechanical alarm module.
-In 1960s, when the watch was issued as a response to Jaeger-LeCoultre’s gorgeous Deep Sea diver, the complication was quite useful since it greatly decreased risks of running out of oxygen by going off at a precisely selected moment and buzzing on your wrist for as long as 20 seconds.
+Like its predecessor, the Nautical DLC is powered by a high-tech-looking Cricket Caliber V-10 hand-wound movement that sports a built-in mechanical alarm module.
+In the 1960s, when the watch was issued as a response to Jaeger-LeCoultre’s iconic Deep Sea diver, the complication was more useful since it greatly decreased risks of running out of oxygen by going off at a precisely selected moment and buzzing on your wrist for as long as 20 seconds.

-As the original that was released more than 50 years ago, the watch features the same extra crown located at 4 hours and features a rather peculiar looking drawing on its dial.
-These are so called “decompression tables” and I am not going to waste your and my time trying to explain how they work.
+Like the original that was released more than 50 years ago, the watch features the same extra crown located at 4 hours and features a rather peculiar looking drawing on its dial.
+These are so-called “decompression tables” and I am not going to waste your and my time trying to explain how they work.

 Build quality: 5/5